About LV Yoga

 I have been practicing yoga since 2009.
-In 2016 I began my 200 hour Yoga Teacher Training and qualified with Friends of Yoga (FRYOG) as a Hatha Yoga Teacher in 2018 and then went on to qualify as a Kids Yoga Teacher through Rainbow Yoga.
+In 2016 I began my 200 hour Yoga Teacher Training and qualified with Friends of Yoga (FRYOG) as a Hatha Yoga Teacher in 2018.
+I then went on to qualify as a Kids Yoga Teacher through Rainbow Yoga.
 I am currently studying my 500 hour Advanced Yoga Teacher Training and am due to qualify in July 2021.

 My yoga story